mohamadysn/Documentation_detectCOs/_sources/Test_laucher_With_diff_SNPs.rst.txt

     from detectCOs_read_files import *
     from detectCOs_sliding_window import *
     from detectCOs_identifyCOs import *
+    from VisualiseGenotypesChromosomeEMS import *
+    from collections import OrderedDict
 ..

 It provides usage instructions for running the script from the command line, specifying the path to the configuration file as an argument.